 - File system-Double-Take supports the NTFS file system.
 FAT, FAT32, and ReFS are not supported.
-For detailed information on other file system capabilities, see Mirroring and replication capabilities on page 9. - System memory-The minimum system memory on each server should be 1 GB.
-The recommended amount for each server is 2 GB. - Disk space for program files-This is the amount of disk space needed for the Double-Take program files.
-The amount depends on your operating system version and your architecture (32-bit or 64-bit) and ranges from 350-500 MB.
+For detailed information on other file system capabilities, see Mirroring and replication capabilities on page 9. - System memory-The minimum system memory on each server is 1 GB. - Disk space for program files-This is the amount of disk space needed for the Double-Take program files.
+The amount depends on your operating system version and ranges from 350-500 MB.